omeyenburg/tree-sitter-riscv/docs/AST.md

 ---

 ## Instructions
-Represents a MIPS instruction with opcode and operands.
+Represents a RISC-V instruction with opcode and operands.

 ```scheme
 (instruction